Heat modulated affine stochastic volatility models for forward curve dynamics: Stochastic Volatility Modulated HJMM and Affine Processes

-\begin{remark} Note that the affine processes $(X, (\MP_x)_{x \in \cHplus})$ on $\cHplus$ from Theorem~\ref{thm:main-convergence} are irregular, in the sense that the derivative $\frac{\partial}{\partial t}\psi(t,u)\lvert_{t=0}$, cf.~\cite[Definition 2.2]{CFMT11}, is not continuous at $u=0$, due to the unboundedness of the Lyapunov operator $L$ on $\cH$.
-However, the coercivity assumption ensures that this irregular affine process takes values in the space of trace-class operators and in $\cV$.
-Specifically, this implies that $X_t \in \cL_2(H, V)$, qualifying $(X_t)_{t \geq 0}$ as a valid instantaneous volatility process according to Assumption~\ref{assump:integration}.
-Furthermore, if in part (a) of \cref{item:linear-operator-unbounded} the stronger condition $B\in\cL(H)$ is satisfied, then the admissible parameter set is also admissible in the regular sense of \cite[Definition 2.3]{CKK22a} and the existence in part i) of Theorem~\ref{thm:main-convergence} would follow from~\cite{CKK22a}, but $X_{t}$ is not trace class. \end{remark}
+\begin{remark} The affine processes $(X, (\MP_x)_{x \in \cHplus})$ on $\cHplus$ from Theorem~\ref{thm:main-convergence} are \emph{irregular}, in the sense that the derivative $\frac{\partial}{\partial t}\psi(t,u)\lvert_{t=0}$, cf.~\cite[Definition 2.2]{CFMT11}, is not continuous at $u=0$, due to the unboundedness of $L$ on $\cH$.
+For general regularity and path properties of affine processes on (finite-dimensional) state spaces, including the role of such regularity assumptions, we refer to~\cite{CT13}.
+The coercivity assumption is the ingredient that allows the Lyapunov estimates underlying the $\cV$-smoothing of Proposition~\ref{prop:cV-refinement} above.
+If in part (a) of \cref{item:linear-operator-unbounded} the condition $B\in\cL(H)$ holds, then the admissible parameter set is also admissible in the regular sense of \cite[Definition 2.3]{CKK22a} and existence would follow from~\cite{CKK22a}, but Assumption~\ref{assump:integration} would not be satisfied in general.